sfigg/commercialization-public/docset/manufacture/iot/build-retail-image.md

 	-  CrossCertRoot : Microsoft-supplied Cross Certificate Root.
 See Cross-Certificate List in [Cross-Certificates for Kernel Mode Code Signing](https://msdn.microsoft.com/windows/hardware/drivers/install/cross-certificates-for-kernel-mode-code-signing#cross-certificate-list).

-2. From the IoT Core Shell, enable retail signing
+2. From the IoT Core Shell, enable retail signing.

     ``` syntax
 	retailsign On
 	```

-3. Rebuild all the packages so that they are retail signed
+3. Rebuild all the packages so that they are retail signed.

     ``` syntax
 	buildpkg all
 	```